Structures and Lagrangian statistics of the Taylor-Green Dynamo: Long time scaling regime

-Finally, we would like to note that a slope $\alpha_{E_{\rm mag}}\approx-2.84$ of the spectrum of the temporal fluctuations of the total magnetic energy $E_{\rm mag}(t)$ is compatible with data (see Fig.~\ref{fig:spec} (right)).
-Keeping in mind that the variable of measured PDS has a dimension of $B^2$ and not of $B$ like that of the LSF we find an agreement with $\zeta_2$ by simple dimensional arguments.
+Finally, we would like to note that we measured slopes of the spectrum of the temporal fluctuations of the total magnetic energy $E_{\rm mag}(t)$ (see Fig.~\ref{fig:spec} (right)) which are compatible with the previously presented data.
+Keeping in mind that the variable of measured PDS has a dimension of $B^2$ and not of $B$ like that of the LSF we find an agreement with $\zeta^L_2$ by simple dimensional arguments.